Replicated liquid theory in $1+\infty$ dimensions: Conclusion and outlook

 \section{Conclusion and outlook}

-To conclude we constructed a framework of the inhomogeneous replicated liquid theory that can treat glasses whose physical properties evolves along a one-dimensional axis.
+To conclude we constructed a framework of the inhomogeneous replicated liquid theory that can treat glasses whose physical properties evolve along a one-dimensional axis.
 The theory becomes exact in the limit of infinite transverse dimensions.
-We successfully applied the scheme to analyze diverging length scales at dynamic/static glass transitions.
+Extension of the theory to describe $2$, $3$ dimensional inhomogeneities, with $\infty$ dimensional transverse space, is straight forward.
+The dynamical version of our theory which extends the dynamical mean-field theory for the bulk system \cite{maimbourg2016solution} can also be constructed straightfowradly which we will report elsewhere.

+In the present paper we successfully applied our scheme to analyze diverging length scales at dynamic/static glass transitions.
+In particular we implemented a cavity setup to measure the point-to-set length \cite{biroli2008thermodynamic}\cite{bouchaud2004adam} in the replicated liquid theory.
+Our results reconfirm the critical exponents obtained in previous theoretical studies.
+Relevance of the static length scales in glassy dynamics may be questioned as it remains very small when the dynamics become extremely slow \cite{PhysRevX.12.041028}.
+In the real glassy dynamics other features such as avalanche like process which facilitates the relaxation and enhance the dynamical heterogeneity may play important roles.
+However a recent work report that in deeply annealed glass the point-to-set length reasonably describes a dynamically observed characteristic length \cite{shiraishi2024characterizing}.

-There are numerous directions to which our theory can be extended.
-Extension of the theory to describe $2$, $3$ dimensional inhomogeneities is straight forward.
-It is straight forward to adapt the glass state following \cite{rainone2015following} scheme in our setup.
-It will be particularly interesting to apply such a scheme to study emergence of spatial inhomogeneities in amorphous solids under compression, shear e.t.c. approaching yielding and jamming.
+The obvious limitation of our theory is that it is still very strongly 'mean-field' and miss many subtle features in real finite dimensional liquids.
+In particular the presence/absence of the 'dynamic glass transition' (or even the ideal 'static glass transition') in realistic systems cannot be addressed.
+However we believe it will be useful as a tool to study properties of the solid, glassy states at low temperatures/ high densities, which have sufficiently long life-times, from 1st principles.
+It is straightforward to adapt the glass state following \cite{rainone2015following} scheme in our setup.
+It will be particularly interesting to apply such a scheme to study the emergence of spatial inhomogeneities in amorphous solids under compression, shear e.t.c. approaching yielding and jamming \cite{jin2017exploring,jin2018stability,jin2021jamming,pan2023review}.
+Both yielding and jamming require precise microscopic descriptions as demonstrated by the $d\to \infty$ theories \cite{charbonneau2014exact,rainone2015following}.
+However the characteristic spatial heterogeneities \cite{wyart2005rigidity,maloney2006amorphous} associated with them have not been studid by 1st principle theories.
+Our $1+\infty$ dimensional theory will be a promising tool to investigate these problems.